Kientrung1202/ChickenShoot/Readme.md

 Use mouse button left to shoot the bullet

-Your score will decided the number of star you received
+Your score will decide the number of star you receive

 ***